Birth Arts Doula & CCE Trainings

-For detailed information about Birth Arts Certifications, visit our international website at: www.birtharts.com
+For more on about Birth Arts Certifications, visit our website www.birtharts.com

 1. Childbirth Educator Certification One Day Intensive: Join us for a full day of preparing to become a Certified Childbirth Educator.
 We will cover: The art of teaching, what should you teach?
 Motivating and handling difficult students, best practice in teaching, choosing care providers, teaching labor and birth, teaching about pain techniques and more!
 This is step one in becoming a full certified Childbirth Educator with BAI.
 We meet on a SATURDAY or a SUNDAY one day only, from 9:30am–5pm.